 The Orbis Cascade Alliance library system, for example, saves the state “hundreds of millions of dollars” by eliminating duplication of materials, Gottfredson said.

 Key to the state’s economic success moving forward, Ray said, is recognition by business leaders and legislators that there must be a commitment to “long-term investments” rather than “short-term write-offs.”

 Added Gottfredson: “Ed and I have the best jobs in the world.
 We work for institutions with one purpose only: enhancing quality of life for citizens of the state.”

--- story and photo by Matt Cooper, UO Office of Strategic Communications
+—By Matt Cooper, UO Office of Strategic Communications